morgan-moreno25/expense-tracker/README.md

-# Rocket Finance
+# Expense Tracker

+## What

 This project is an application that can be used to track ones personal expenses and income.

-# OVERVIEW

-This project is built using HTML / CSS / Vanilla JS.
-It currently uses the browsers local storage for data storage, but I am currently working on creating a backend for the application.

-This project uses the MVC design pattern to dynamically render data to the page.
+## Technology

+- HTML
+- CSS
+- JavaScript
+- Bootstrap

+## What I Learned

+From completing this project I gained experience with the following:

+  - Using localstorage as a way to save user data across sessions
+  - Using MVC design system
+  - Using JavaScript to dynamically render content
+  - Using JavaScript to change theme colors
+  - Working with Bootstrap component library

+## Live

+You can check out a live demo of this application [here](https://morgan-moreno25.github.io/expense-tracker)